gciteli-ustravel/website-content-scan/README.md

 ## Internal Use

-This repository is intended for internal organizational use.
-It was originally authored by Gabriel Citeli and is intended to be maintained within a U.S. Travel-managed GitHub repository rather than a personal account.
+This repository is intended for internal organizational use at U.S. Travel Association.
+It was originally authored by Gabriel Citeli 2026 and is intended to be maintained within a U.S. Travel-managed GitHub repository.

-The implementation was developed by Gabriel Citeli with extensive AI-assisted code generation and iteration using Claude Code (Anthropic) and Codex (OpenAI).
+The implementation was developed by Gabriel Citeli with extensive AI-assisted code generation and iteration using Codex (OpenAI) and Claude Code (Anthropic).

 ## Where To Edit Things